noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.v2.md

 ### pattern matching

-- like an extended if expressions that enables us to evaluate an expression depending on the shape of its operand
+- like an extended if expression that enables us to evaluate an expression depending on the shape of its operand

 ```scala